rossprogram/rossprogram.github.io/students/faq.md

 students who are talented in mathematics, well prepared in standard high school math topics, and eager to explore more advanced ideas.
 The Ross Program is held at two sites: <br>
-Ross/USA will run for six weeks in Columbus, Ohio.  <br>
+&nbsp; Ross/USA will run for six weeks in Columbus, Ohio, USA.  <br>
-Ross/Asia will run for five weeks in Zhenjiang, Jiangsu, China.
+&nbsp; Ross/Asia will run for five weeks in Zhenjiang, Jiangsu, China.

 Ross participants spend most of each day working on challenging sets of problems dealing with abstract mathematical concepts.
 By working